alephium/docs/docs/ralph/danube-features.md

 Maps in Alephium are implemented using sub-contracts, with each map entry requiring `mapEntryDeposit!()` of ALPH to prevent state bloat.
 Before the Danube upgrade, developers had to explicitly specify who would pay this deposit when creating a new map entry.
 After the Danube upgrade, this process is simplified as the deposit is automatically deducted from the transaction caller if not specified explicitly.

-When removing map entries before Danube, developers needed to specify a refund address for the map entry deposit.
+Similarly, when removing map entries before Danube, developers needed to specify a refund address for the map entry deposit.
 After Danube, this deposit is automatically refunded to the transaction caller when no refund address is specified.

 Here is an example to demonstrate the difference: